SDBrett/contour/README.md

 Contour is tested with Kubernetes clusters running version 1.10 and later, but should work with earlier versions where Custom Resource Definitions are supported (Kubernetes 1.7+).

+Kubernetes version support is aligned to the upstream Kubernetes project support policy (n-2).

 RBAC must be enabled on your cluster.

 ## Get started